 PTMAX ≤ TRPmax

 where TRPmax the maximum TRP for the UE power class as specified in sub-clause 6.2A.1.

+The following requirement applies for intra-band carrier aggregation with two configured uplink serving cells of equal channel bandwidth: when DPCMAX,f,c = 3.1 dB on carrier f of each serving cell c, the UE shall meet the requirement on the measured total peak EIRP PUMAX with non-zero output power on both uplink serving cells regardless of transmission priorities.

 The tolerance T(ΔP) for applicable values of ΔP (values in dB) is specified in Table 6.2A.4-1.